-The Regulatory Flexibility Act requires NCUA to prepare an analysis to describe any significant economic impact any proposed regulation may have on a substantial number of small credit unions (those under \$ 10 million in assets).
-The proposed amendments enhance share insurance coverage for members with no significant direct cost to credit unions.
-Accordingly, the NCUA has determined and certifies that the proposed rule, if adopted, will not have a significant economic impact on a substantial number of small credit unions within the meaning of the Regulatory Flexibility Act, 5 U.S.C.
+The Regulatory Flexibility Act requires NCUA to prepare an analysis to describe any significant economic impact a regulation may have on a substantial number of small credit unions (those under \$10 million in assets).
+The amendments enhance share insurance coverage for members with no significant direct cost to small credit unions.
+Accordingly, the NCUA has determined and certifies that this rule will not have a significant economic impact on a substantial number of small credit unions within the meaning of the Regulatory Flexibility Act, 5 U.S.C.
 601-612.